seespinoza/TCR_GUI_Suite/README.md

 # TCR Analysis Tool Suite

-This Python script was created as a GUI-graphical wrapper for command-line tools used to visualize TCR repertoire data.
+This Python script was created as a graphical wrapper for command-line tools used to visualize TCR repertoire data.
 Currently this software supports MEME, Circos,and TCR-dist.